BlueAsuka/chatPDF/README.md

-# chatbotapp
+# chatPDF
- many applications using chatbot and conversational AI
+Use OpenAI API for doc embedding and LangChain for GPT querying.